holajiawei/1space/docs/source/running.rst

   - **retain_local_segments**: If False, local large object segments will be deleted after sync is completed. *retain_local* must also be set to ``False`` for segments to be deleted. (*Optional*.
 Default: ``False``)
+  - **storage_policy**: Specify the storage policy to use for any containers creataed on the remote Swift cluster.
+If the policy is not a valid choice, an error will be written in the logs and the container create will fail.
+    If unspecified, the default policy of the remote Swift cluster will be used. (*Optional*)
   - **sync_container_acl**: Preserve the container ACL (Read/Write).
 This
     option applies only for Swift remote clusters, **sync_container_metadata** must also be set to True (*Optional*.
 Default: ``False``).